 If you have been restricted from building on, improving, or otherwise using your own property by the NCDOT, you may be entitled to compensation—but limitations dictate how long you have to bring a claim.
-Attorneys David Henson and Anne Duvoisin Fisher currently represent several landowners with similar inverse condemnation claims under the Map Act.
+Attorneys David Henson and Anne Duvoisin currently represent several landowners with similar inverse condemnation claims under the Map Act.
 If you need more information on the legality of inverse condemnation—as well as your rights to receive compensation for attorney’s fees and interest—contact Henson Fuerst.
 We want to protect your rights to your property.

 We’re Here to Help